metabase/metabase/docs/embedding/sdk/questions.md

 ## Interactive question plugins

+You can use plugins to add custom functionality to your questions.

 ### `mapQuestionClickActions`

 This plugin allows you to add custom actions to the click-through menu of an interactive question.
 You can add and customize the appearance and behavior of the custom actions.

 ```typescript